-Investments described in clauses (b) through (g) will be made only so long as making such investments will not require the trust to register as an investment company in accordance with the Investment Company Act of 1940.
+Investments described in clauses (b) through (g) will be made only so long as making such investments will not require the trust to register as an investment company in accordance with the Investment Company Act of 1940, as amended (the "Investment Company Act").
 Also, so long as they meet the criteria listed above, these investments may include securities issued by us or our affiliates or trusts originated by us or our affiliates.
 The investments made in each trust bank account are limited to obligations or securities that mature on or will be liquidated on the next payment date.